Trigger law: Medicaid

 The Affordable Care Act allowed states to opt in to a program of health care expansion, which allowed more residents to qualify for Medicaid.
 The cost of this expansion was primarily borne by the federal government, but the percent paid by the federal government was scheduled to decrease each year, reaching 95% by 2017 and below 90% by 2021; the remainder would be assumed by the state.
 As of 2017, eight states had laws that would trigger an end to participation in Medicaid expansion, if federal funding fell below a particular level.
 Unlike abortion trigger laws prior to the overturning of Roe v.
 Wade, these are not unconstitutional at the moment and are only inactive because they rely on certain conditions to activate.

 Same-sex marriage

 In the 2015 Supreme Court decision Obergefell v.
 Hodges, all state constitutional and statutory bans of same-sex marriage were made null and void.
 However, if the precedent was overturned it would restore the bans in thirty-five states.
 In his concurring opinion in Dobbs v.
 Jackson Women's Health Organization, Supreme Court Justice Clarence Thomas said the court should reconsider the Obergefell ruling.
 Nevada became the first state to repeal its amendment banning same-sex marriage and recognize it in the Nevada state constitution in 2020.

+Gun control

+In July 2023, the Indianapolis City-County Council passed an assault weapons ban trigger law, which can only go into effect once the Indiana gun control state preemption law is repealed or invalidated.

+Rent control

+Richmond, California has strict ordinances related to rent control that will take effect in the event that the statewide Costa–Hawkins Rental Housing Act is repealed.

+Elections

+The states of Iowa and New Hampshire have trigger laws mandating that the election administrators place the Iowa caucuses and the New Hampshire presidential primary ahead of any other state's nomination event for presidential candidates of major parties.

+The National Popular Vote Interstate Compact uses a trigger portion in which the interstate compact comes into effect upon accession by enough states amounting to 270 electoral votes.